biromiro/feup-sdle-proj1/README.md

 - ``<id>`` is the client ID.
 - ``<topic>`` is the topic we want to get from.
 ### Put
-A put command can run using the following command
+To run a put command use the following
 ```
 python3 client.py put (-t TEXT | -f FILE) <topic>
 ```